chess254/makini-university-api/README.md

 - Querying payments by student number, payment method, or both, with pagination.
 - File-based H2 database with automatic schema and data initialization on each startup.

-The API uses Spring Boot 3.1.0, Java 17, H2 database, and Lombok, with best practices for error handling, logging, and data validation.
+The API uses Spring Boot 3.1.0, Java 17, H2 database, and Lombok, with error handling, logging, and data validation.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)